 Contacting or coming close to power lines or other high energy sources will cause death or serious injury.
-Keep away from power lines or high energy sources at all times.

 Improperly operating or working on this equipment could result in death or serious injury.
 Read and follow all instructions in Operator Manual before operating or working on this equipment.